-In Tennessee, a COA is entitled to a lien for assessments or fines from the time they became due.
-If an assessment is payable in installments, the lien amount is equal to the full amount of the assessment from the time the first installment became due (Tenn.
-Code Ann. § 66-27-415(a)(1)(A)).
+In Tennessee, a COA is entitled to a lien for assessments or fines from when they became due.
+If an assessment is payable in installments, the lien amount is equal to the full amount of the assessment from when the first installment became due.
+(Tenn.
+Code Ann. § 66-27-415(a)(1),(4)).

-If you are part of an HOA, check the CC&Rs to learn about the association's right to place a lien on your home if you don't pay the assessments.
+If you're part of an HOA, check the CC&Rs to learn about the association's right to place a lien on your home if you don't pay the assessments.

 To find out which charges a Tennessee HOA may include in its lien, check the association's governing documents.